Bacon Wrapped Zucchini

 July 09, 2016

-Categories: Side Dishes, Pork, Bacon, Vegetables, North American, 5 Ingredients Or Less, 5-Minute Prep, Budget-Friendly, Easy/Beginner Cooking, Kid Pleaser, One-Bowl Does it!, Quick Meals, Small Batch Cooking, Entertaining, July 4th, Labor Day, Summer, Sunday Dinner, Weeknight Meals, Grill (Electric), Grilling (Outdoor), Stove Top, Gluten-Free, Low Carbohydrate, No Eggs, Non-Dairy, Zucchini, Spring more
+Categories: Side Dishes, Pork, Bacon, Vegetables, North American, 5 Ingredients Or Less, 5-Minute Prep, Budget-Friendly, Easy/Beginner Cooking, Kid Pleaser, One-Pot Meal, Quick Meals, Small Batch Cooking, Entertaining, July 4th, Labor Day, Summer, Sunday Dinner, Weeknight Meals, Grill (Electric), Grilling (Outdoor), Stove Top, Gluten-Free, Low Carbohydrate, No Eggs, Non-Dairy, Zucchini, Spring more

 "It's a perfect simple summer side dish, for the grill.
 Three (3) ingredients; and, it takes just a minute to put together.
 Absolutely delicious."